Joseph Gilbert Hamilton

-Joseph Gilbert Hamilton (November 11, 1907 – February 18, 1957) was an American professor of Medical Physics, Experimental Medicine, General Medicine, and Experimental Radiology as well as director (1948-1957) of the Crocker Laboratory, part of the Lawrence Berkeley National Laboratory.
+Joseph Gilbert Hamilton (November 11, 1907 – February 18, 1957) was an American professor of Medical Physics, Experimental Medicine, General Medicine, and Experimental Radiology as well as director (1948–1957) of the Crocker Laboratory, part of the Lawrence Berkeley National Laboratory.
 Hamilton studied the medical effects of exposure to radioactive isotopes, which included the use of unsuspecting human subjects.

-He was married to painter Leah Hamilton.
+He was married to painter Leah Rinne Hamilton.

 Early work

 Hamilton received his B.S. in Chemistry in 1929 from the University of California.
 He studied medicine in Berkeley and interned at the University of California Hospital, San Francisco.
 He was awarded his M.D. degree in 1936.
 At that time the cyclotron in Berkeley was among the first to produce useful amounts of radioactive isotopes which could be used in studies of their effects on living tissue.
 In a series of papers published in 1937 Hamilton detailed early medical trials using radioactive sodium, followed by papers detailing the use of the radioactive isotopes of potassium, chlorine, bromine, and iodine.
 Radioactive iodine was found to be particularly useful in the diagnosis and treatment of thyroid disorders.